chandravanshi/approval-flow/README.md

 Events:  APPROVE, REJECT, HOLD

 Build tool used is MAVEN.
-Use below comman to build jars and run tests:
+Use below command to build jar and run tests:
  - mvn clean install
-Once jar is created in /target folder use below command to initialize and start state machine:
+Once jar is created in /target folder use below command to run the jar and initialize and start state machine:
  - java -jar approval-flow-1.0-SNAPSHOT.jar {state}
    ex: java -jar approval-flow-1.0-SNAPSHOT.jar PENDING    will start state machine with initial state PENDING.
 It will prompt you to enter next event and then using that event state machine transition to next state which will be printed on console.